MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 2. Run the application.

-3. Add a view to show data for a city, as returned by the ShowDataForCity action.
+3. Add a view to show data of a city, as returned by the ShowDataForCity action.

 4. Add a Back link to the ShowDataForCity view.
 Pressing the link will redirect to the ShowCities action.